Carbon fiber reinforced polymer: Aerospace engineering

 An Airbus A350 with carbon fiber themed livery.
 Composite materials are used extensively throughout the A350.

 The Airbus A350 XWB is 53% CFRP including wing spars and fuselage components, overtaking the Boeing 787 Dreamliner, for the aircraft with the highest weight ratio for CFRP at 50%.
 It was one of the first commercial aircraft to have wing spars made from composites.
 The Airbus A380 was one of the first commercial airliners to have a central wing-box made of CFRP and the first with a smoothly contoured wing cross-section instead of partitioning it span-wise into sections.
 This flowing, continuous cross section optimises aerodynamic efficiency.
 Moreover, the trailing edge, along with the rear bulkhead, empennage, and un-pressurised fuselage are made of CFRP.

 However, delays have pushed order delivery dates back because of manufacturing problems.
 Many aircraft that use CFRPs have experienced delays with delivery dates due to the relatively new processes used to make CFRP components, whereas metallic structures are better understood.
 A recurrent problem is the monitoring of structural ageing, for which new methods are required, due to the unusual multi-material and anisotropic nature of CFRPs.

 In 1968 a Hyfil carbon-fiber fan assembly was in service on the Rolls-Royce Conways of the Vickers VC10s operated by BOAC.

 Specialist aircraft designers and manufacturers Scaled Composites have made extensive use of CFRPs throughout their design range, including the first private crewed spacecraft Spaceship One.
 CFRPs are widely used in micro air vehicles (MAVs) because of their high strength-to-weight ratio.

-Airbus then moved to adopt CFRTP, because it can be reshaped and reprocessed after forming, can be manufactured faster, has higher impact resistance, is recyclable and remoldable, and has lower processing costs.
+Airbus then moved to adopt carbon fiber reinforced thermoplastic polymers (CFRTP), because they can be reshaped and reprocessed after forming, can be manufactured faster, has higher impact resistance, is recyclable and remoldable, and has lower processing costs.